lr-svendsen/WSB2024/README.md

 # WSB2024
-Documentation code WallStreetBets 2024 Project
+Documentation code for my WallStreetBets 2024 Project

 All python code has been written in jupyternotebooks.
 I've used the following structure:
 1. [**Data**](https://github.com/lr-svendsen/WSB2024Exam/blob/0ff63a433179dccb293fac4372630cf0f027e609/1.%20Data.ipynb)